The Honest Company (HNST)

 Co-founded by actress Jessica Alba, The Honest Company (NASDAQ:HNST) sells diapers and wipes, skin care products, and household cleaning products.

-- Forecasted revenue decline of 11.4% for the upcoming 12 months implies demand will fall off a cliff
+- Estimated sales decline of 16.7% for the next 12 months implies a challenging demand environment

 Why There Are Better Opportunities Than The Honest Company